joewuthrich/club-penguin-auto-miner/README.md

 This solve that issue by moving around randomly inside a rectangle, and increases efficiency by minimising walking distance between coins.

-There's a python version and a js version (the js version is more advanced, but only works as a Firefox addon)
+There's a python version and a js version (the js version is more advanced and works when tabbed off or doing other things, but only comes as a Firefox addon)

 https://cprewritten.net/